-While the CPI inflation rate above 20% was very high, the industrial production growth rate turned negative in 1974, as shown in Figure 2.
-The real GDP growth rate became negative for the first time since 1955, when GDP statistics became available.
-Table 3 shows GDP changes, quarter to quarter annualized rates, and year-on-year growth rates.
-Table 4 shows the GDP growth rates.
-The year 1974 was typical of stagflation-with a very high inflation rate with negative growth in output.
+GDP statistics became available.
+Table 7.3 shows GDP changes, quarter-toquarter annualized rates, and year-on-year growth rates.
+Table 7.4 shows the GDP growth rates.
+The year 1974 was typical of stagflation-a very high inflation rate with negative growth in output.

-Table 3 (above) and vertical lines in Figure 1 (above) show the timing of the monetary policy actions.
-The interest rate (ODR) was raised five times in the nine month period starting April 1973.
+Table 7.3 and vertical lines in figure 7.1 show the timing of the monetary policy actions.
+The interest rate (ODR) was raised five times in the ninemonth period starting in April 1973.
 However, there was no action in 1974.
 Obvious questions are why tightening did not come earlier and why there was not more tightening in 1974.
-We will answer these questions below
+We will answer these questions later.